Victor Sappey

 Victor Sappey (11 February 1801, Grenoble - 23 March 1856), also known as Pierre-Victor Sappey, was a French sculptor.

 Career

-In 1824, Sappey worked in Rogge's workshop in Paris before living in Egypt for two years with his friend Jean Achard and a group of St. Simonians.
+In 1824, Sappey worked in Nicolas Raggi's atelier in Paris before living in Egypt for two years with his friend Jean Achard and a group of St. Simonians.
 He was among the first sculptors to use cement as a sculptural material.
 This can be seen in the statue "Génie des Alpes" in Uriage-les-Bains; though the original was destroyed, a model is kept at Musée dauphinois.
-Sappey was professor and later director at the École des Beaux-Arts de Grenoble.
+Sappey also founded the Grenoble School of Architectural Sculpture, which he directed until his death.
 In addition to his sculptures, Sappey was also known for his caricatures.

 Personal life

 Sappey was a friend of Théodore Ravanat and Henri Fantin-Latour, and was close to all members of the École dauphinoise that he attended in Proveysieux.
 He was also the father-in-law of the Grenoble sculptor Aimé Charles Irvoy (1824–1898), who had once been his student.
 His father was a stonemason.